jthuraisamy/TelemetrySourcerer/README.md

 Telemetry Sourcerer can enumerate and disable common sources of telemetry used by AV/EDR on Windows.

-Red teamers and security enthusiasts can use this tool in a lab environment to identify blind spots in the products they're up against, and check to see if using the tool's tampering capabilities can lead to detection.
+Red teamers and security enthusiasts can use this tool in a lab environment to:

+- Identify collection-based blind spots in the products they're up against.
+- Determine which sources of telemetry generate particular types of events.
+- Validate whether using the tool's tampering capabilities can lead to detection.

 For more information on building a private lab, consider reading my post on [Diverting EDR Telemetry to Private Infrastructure](http://jackson-t.ca/edr-reversing-evading-03.html).

 ## Features